Some brands need to create content to attract potential clients since news can be used to

 A deep editorial crisis is affecting big newspaper presses, such as The New York Times, The Guardian, or El País, causing several staff downsizing; the same is happening in most Latin American countries.
-This is a result of a drastic drop in advertising investment, as well as the troubling need to adapt to a digital media
+This is a result of a drastic drop in advertising investment, as well as the troubling need to adapt to digital media

-ecosystem full of overabundant information.
+ecosystems full of overabundant information.

 The few journalists remaining in these traditional presses end up fixating on covering the big brands, supposedly more interesting for most readers; the result is less rich and more redundant content.
 For instance, the traditional coverage of technology news focuses on announcing the latest gadgets or features, other than showing the uses and effects of technology itself; true analyses of technology’s possibilities and impacts on individual, social, and corporate levels are hard to find.

 Some brands need to create content or news to attract new clients.
 The reason: it is useful for building and engaging an audience that could eventually choose to hire their services or buy their products.
 Others produce news as an additional service for their customers, which does not imply an expectation of direct investment returns but probably the aim of storytelling and brand awareness for disclosing the brand’s identity and creating connections that could be monetized in the future.

 Historically, the publishing business was based on companies paying for advertising, and it is the same in the digital world.
 Therefore, the more traffic and audience you attract, the more valuable your ads will be.
 The easiest way to attract visitors to a site is by writing about Apple’s rumors or the new social media platform, founded by a 22-year-old and valued at millions of dollars.